benjamin-manning/website_benjaminmanning.io/content/project/sydcast/index.md

 ---
 title: The Sydcast podcast
-summary: Professor Sydney Finkelstein of Dartmouth College talks to entrepreneurs, community leaders, professional athletes, politicians, academics, authors, musicians, and many more about who they are and how they got there

-Produced all working parts of the podcast including marketing, creative content, guest acquisition and preparation, technical recording, audio editing, and advertising, which culminated in over 20,000 episode downloads
+summary: Produced all working parts of the podcast including marketing, creative content, guest acquisition and preparation, technical recording, audio editing, and advertising, which culminated in over 20,000 episode downloads

 tags:
 - Completed